 The program, which only starts in the summer, begins with a one-year certificate.
 You can then go on to get an associate's degree for transfer.
-The course is fine-tuned to real-world needs: two utility companies, Kansas City Power & Light and Platte-Clay Electric Cooperative, are on the MCC-BTC advisory board for course content.
+The program is fine tuned to meet real-world needs.
+Two utility companies, Kansas City Power & Light and Platte-Clay Electric Cooperative, are on the MCC-BTC advisory board for course content.

 If you want to find out if a career as a line technician is for you, start by taking the Center for Energy Workforce Development's career quiz.
 You should then contact an academic advisor at MCC-Business & Technology by calling 816.604.1000 to discuss your next steps.

 You must first apply to MCC and then apply to the program.
 Download the program application packet (pdf).
-If you have problems downloading this document, please call 816.604.1000 or e-mail firstname.lastname@example.org to request a printed copy by mail.
+If you have problems downloading this document, please e-mail firstname.lastname@example.org to request a printed copy by mail.